Geometric presentations of Lie groups and their Dehn functions: Dehn function of tame and stably 2-tame groups

 Denote $j=in$, where $i$ is an integer to be determined latter in the proof, but that will only depend on $G$ and $S$ (hence is to be considered as bounded).

 Up to conjugating by a power of $c$, it is enough to evaluate the area of the relation $s^{wc^j}t^{c^j}$.
-Since $c$ is a contracting element, it turns out that $t^{c^j}=u^{-1} \in S_U$.
+Since conjugation by $c$ is a contraction (see Definition \ref{d_cpon}), it turns out that $t^{c^j}=u^{-1} \in S_U$.
 It is straightforward to check that the relation $t^{c^j}u$ has area $\preceq j$.
 Hence we are left to consider the relation $s^{wc^j}u$.

 Denoting $y=\lp w,c^n\rp=w^{-1}c^{-n}wc^n$, we have

 Moreover the area of the relation $\lp w,c^j\rp y^{-i}$ is controlled by the Dehn function of $N$, so we are reduced to compute the area of